Lilena88/RequestCertificateApp/README.md

 ## API key

-The app calls Zalex REST APIs that require a subscription key. **Do not hardcode the key** in source.
+The app calls Zalex REST APIs that require a subscription key.

-- **Option A — Environment variable (recommended for local runs)**
+- **Environment variable**
   Set `ZALEX_API_KEY` before launching the app, e.g. in Xcode scheme:
   - Edit Scheme → Run → Arguments → Environment Variables.
   - Add: `ZALEX_API_KEY` = `<your subscription key>`.

-- **Option B — Xcode scheme only**
-  Same as above; the key is not stored in the repo.

 The key is read in `APIConfiguration.apiKey` from `ProcessInfo.processInfo.environment["ZALEX_API_KEY"]` and appended as the `subscription-key` query parameter to request-certificate and request-list endpoints.